Prathyusha1993/products-api-william/README.md

 3. Install project dependancies: npm install
 4. Start the development environment: npm start
 5. Open your browser and visit http://localhost:3000
+6. For testing used Jest and Enzyme - npm install --save-dev enzyme enzyme-adapter-react-16 react-test-renderer

 **# Implementation steps**
 ###### Once there is clarity in requirements then follow the below steps to implement